Bramley-Village-Society/Bramley-Village-Society.github.io/_posts/2023-01-30-Next Meeting.md

 On the agenda - do join us if you are interested:<br>
 - The **Bramley Showcase** will be in the Village Hall on the evening of Tuesday 28 March.
 Please let us know if you wish to be represented.
 More details [here](/event/showcase)
 - Our **St George’s Dinner**: As St George's Day(23 April) falls on a Sunday next year, our usual venue (the Jolly Farmer) is not available.
 We are investigating an alternative venue.
 More details [here](/event/st-georges-day-dinner)
-- The **King's Coronation** is on Saturday the 6th May next year, with the following Monday being a bank holiday.
+- The **King's Coronation** is on Saturday the 6th May, with the following Monday being a bank holiday.
 We are considering organising a village wide event – please let us know if you have any ideas.

 There was no meeting in January.
 Minutes of December's meeting can be found [here](https://www.dropbox.com/sh/lwe5w6utg4k8y2r/AADhv7jAzBl7MccQR0Rf8_2Ua?dl=0)